 This Mediterranean stuffed chicken breast is quick and easy dinner recipe.
 This easy stuffed chicken breast recipe is loaded with delectable Mediterranean flavors and is ready in 30 minutes.
 It has chicken breast, spinach, feta cheese, onions, garlic, bell peppers, olives, and herbs.
 Here’s how to make it with step by step photos and a video recipe.

-Pan-sear the chicken: Wipe the pan with clean kitchen tissue.
-I used the same pan used to make stuffing earlier.
-Heat 2 teaspoon of oil over medium heat.
-Place the stuffed chicken on the heated pan.
-Sear the chicken for 2-3 minutes on each side or until golden brown.
-Since my pan was small, I cooked the chicken in two batches.
-The chicken need not be completely cooked.
-Remove the chicken to a baking sheet.
-If your pan is oven-safe, you can bake the chicken in it.
+Pan-sear the chicken: Wipe the pan clean (I use the same pan from the stuffing).
+Heat 2 teaspoons of oil over medium heat and place the stuffed chicken in the heated pan.
+Sear for 2-3 minutes on each side until golden.
+Cook in batches if needed.
+The chicken does not need to be fully cooked.
+Transfer to a baking sheet, or keep it in the pan if it's oven-safe.

-Serve: Rest the chicken for 5 minutes.
-Remove the toothpicks before serving.
-Spinach stuffed chicken breasts are ready to serve.
-Slice them and serve with roasted vegetables or any salad of your choice.
-Serve with salad or roasted vegetables on side.
+Serve: Let the chicken rest for 5 minutes.
+Remove the toothpicks, then slice and serve with roasted vegetables or any salad of your choice.

 Video